 Apart from the 100-day, money-back guarantee that covers your investment, the UpDown Pro has several features that I find very enticing.

-Above: First-person view of my UpDown Pro series with a New Messmate desktop.
+Above: My UpDown Pro series with a 150cm New Messmate desktop.
+Plenty of space for two laptops side-by-side.

 1. Build Quality Of The Frame.